Mathematics and Statistics

 MATH 490 Topics in Mathematics

 Content: Determined by student and/or faculty interest.
 May continue topics from an existing course or explore new areas.
 May be taken three times for credit under different topics.
+Instructor consent and sophomore standing required.

 Prerequisites: None.